noisrucer/girok/README.md

 ![](images/girok-help.png)

-In order to see the details of each command, enter
+In order to see the details of each command, enter the following in your terminal.

 ```
 girok <command> --help
 ```

-in your terminal.
 For example, if you enter

 ```
 girok addtask --help